Omari Caro

 Omari Caro (born 7 March 1991) is a former Jamaican international rugby league footballer who last played as a er for the London Skolars in League 1.
 Upon retiring from professional rugby, Omari is now a high school teacher.

-He previously played for the London Broncos and the Hull Kingston Rovers in the Super League, the Bradford Bulls in the Championship, and as a loan player for the Gateshead Thunder in League 1.
+He previously played for the London Broncos and Hull Kingston Rovers in the Super League, the Bradford Bulls in the Championship, and as a loan player for the Gateshead Thunder in League 1.

 Caro is known for his pace, having won "Super League's fastest man" in 2012, with a time of 10.28 seconds for 90 metres while carrying a ball.

 Background

 Caro was born in Hammersmith, London, England, and is of Jamaican descent through his father.

 Career

 Bradford Bulls

 Caro joined the Bradford Bulls for the rest of the 2015 season.